jia-ayo/classes/readme.md

 ***
-label   a widget used to display text on the scren button  abutton that can contain a text and can perform an actiion when clicked entry   a text entry widget that allows only a single line of text text    a text entry widget that allows multiple text entry frame   apercentage region used to group relaye widget provide
+label:   a widget used to display text on the scren

+button:  abutton that can contain a text and can perform an actiion when clicked

+entry:   a text entry widget that allows only a single line of text

+text:    a text entry widget that allows multiple text entry

+frame:   apercentage region used to group relaye widget provide
 ***

 ```